MicrosoftDocs/Viva/Viva/insights/Setup/partitions-in-wpa.md

 ### To delete a partition

-1. Open the Viva Insights **Home** page.
+1. Open the Workplace Analytics **Home** page.
 If prompted, enter your Microsoft credentials.

 2. Open the **Settings** page and select **Access control**.